acroteam/Checker/README.md

 5) Move module which you want to test in "Module" directory

-6) You are ready to test your module, run command in "general" directory run command: "docker run --rm -v $(pwd)/LinuxHeaders:/LinuxHeader -v $(pwd)/Module:/Module -v $(pwd)/checker:/checker checker /checker/checkscript.sh /Module/PATH_TO_MODULE_MAKEFILE /checker"
+6) You are ready to test your module, run command in "general" directory \
+run command: "docker run --rm -v $(pwd)/LinuxHeaders:/LinuxHeader -v $(pwd)/Module:/Module -v $(pwd)/checker:/checker checker /checker/checkscript.sh /Module/PATH_TO_MODULE_MAKEFILE /checker"

-7) If you need to change something start from step 3).
+7) If you need to change something (add new header or change testing module) start from step 3).